ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>The Art of AWS Cost-Cutting: A Node.js Optimization Journey</blockquote>

 <h3>4.
-Getting Started with Node.js and Express.js: Your First Server - <a href="https://medium.com/@BatmanBabai/getting-started-with-node-js-and-express-js-your-first-server-459920ba209f" target="_blank" rel="noopener noreferrer">link</a></h3>
+Sherlock Holmes: The Case Of Redis Overload During a DDoS Attack - <a href="https://medium.com/@programmerraja/sherlock-holmes-the-case-of-redis-overload-during-a-ddos-attack-ec3331d36bdc" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `BatmanBabai`**
+✍️ **posted by `programmerraja`**

-<blockquote>In this blog, we’ll explore how to set up a basic server using Node.js and Express.js.
-If you’re new to backend development or just…</blockquote>
+<blockquote>It was a calm day until disaster struck.
+We received alerts about DDoS and brute-force attacks originating from random bot IPs.
+Our team…</blockquote>

 <h3>5.
 100% Free Vector Search with OpenLlama, Postgres, Node.js and Next.js - <a href="https://medium.com/javascript-in-plain-english/100-free-vector-search-with-openllama-postgres-nodejs-and-nextjs-e496856766f7" target="_blank" rel="noopener noreferrer">link</a></h3>